rdiff-backup/rdiff-backup/CONTRIBUTING.md

 Instructions and conventions for people wanting to work on librsync.
 Please consider these guidelines even if you're doing your own fork.

+## Pull requests

+Fixes or improvements in pull requests are welcome.
+Please:

+- [ ] Send small PRs that address one issues each.

+- [ ] Update `NEWS.md` to say what you changed.

+- [ ] Add a test as a self-contained C file in `tests/` that passes or fails, and is hooked into `CMakeLists.txt`.

+- [ ] Keep the code style consistent with what's already there, especially in keeping symbols with an `rs_` prefix.

 ## NEWS

 [NEWS.md](NEWS.md) contains a list of user-visible changes in the library between